The Newlywed Game: Round 1

 Each spouse was shown a videotape of their mates who gave a statement mostly about their spouse.
 The tape was paused near the end which gave the spouse in control a chance predict how his/her mate completed the statement.
 Then the tape played again, and a correct answer earned 10 points.
 First the husbands' tapes were shown and the wives took a guess, and then it went the opposite direction.

 An alternate format had the wives asked a series of questions prior to the show.
 The wives buzzed in when they believe their husband could match and said, "He better know this."
 Matches earn 5 points and not matching cost 5 points.

 Round 2

 Kroeger asked the couples a multiple-choice question in which one half of the couples had given answers in advance, and the other must guess what they chose.
 Each match again earns 10 points.
 First the wives predicted what their husbands said, then the process was reversed.

+An alternate version had Kroger asked either the wives or husbands a series of questions by either "Way or No Way" while the husbands or wives are in isolation.
+After that, the wives/husbands return from the isolation trying to match what they said for 10 points.